bobtsang/bobtsang.github.io/_posts/2021-03-05-how-does-app-work.md

 The list can get really long and hence can be messy.

+## Principle of design

+The foundamental problem in most integration projects is creating relationships between entities stored in different applications.

 ## Reference

 [1] Mastering API Architecture, James Gough, Daniel Bryant, and Matthew Auburn, 2021  <br>